Temple University

 Temple University (Temple or TU) is a public state-related research university in Philadelphia, Pennsylvania, United States.
 It was founded in 1884 by the Baptist minister Russell Conwell and his congregation at the Grace Baptist Church of Philadelphia, then called Baptist Temple.
-Today, Temple is the second-largest university in Pennsylvania by enrollment and awarded 9,128 degrees in the 2023–24 academic year.
+Today, Temple is the third-largest university in Pennsylvania by enrollment and awarded 9,128 degrees in the 2023–24 academic year.
 It has a worldwide alumni base of 378,012, with 352,175 alumni residing in the United States.

 The university consists of 17 schools and colleges, including five professional schools, offering over 640+ academic programs and over 160 undergraduate majors.
 As of 2024, about 30,005 undergraduate, graduate and professional students were enrolled at the university.
 It is classified among "R1: Doctoral Universities – Very high research activity," spending $301,395,000 on research and development in 2022 according to the National Science Foundation.

 Temple has 18 NCAA Division I varsity sports teams and competes as a member of the American Athletic Conference.
 Temple's varsity teams, known as the Temple Owls, have won three team national championships.